-Dear Mr. Electrician: How do I fix my bathroom fan?
+Dear Mr. Electrician: How do I fix my bathroom fan motor?
 The exhaust fan in my bathroom stopped working after making noise for several weeks.
-Does the bathroom fan need to be replaced or can it be repaired?
+Does the entire bathroom fan need to be replaced or can it be repaired?
 Is this something that a homeowner can do?

-The key to a successful bathroom fan repair is getting the correct replacement parts.
+The key to a successful bathroom fan motor repair is getting the correct replacement parts.
 Many bath fan replacement parts are available, but identifying the correct parts can be a chore.

-When your bathroom fan was manufactured, a model number was labeled inside of the housing or the fan motor support bracket.
+When your bathroom fan was manufactured, a model number was labeled inside of the housing or on the fan motor support bracket.
 (Note: This is not the number on the motor itself) The fan model number may be stamped into the metal or there may be a label glued inside somewhere.